rwjdk/TrelloDotNet/README.md

 ![Trello Board](Images/trello_board.png)

-The Export looks like this
+The Export looks like this (search for id or use a tool to pretty-print the JSON to get a better view)

 ![JSON Example](Images/json_example.png)